Images courtesy of Roula Nassar

 Her work in fashion traces back to her schooling at Parsons, where she studied men’s wear.
 When she went to work for Tess Giberson, she learned embroidery; “At the time— 2003 — handwork was really popular in fashion, which was so nice.
 I slowly got out of that and then floated around for a lot of my 20s.”
 Originally from the Bay Area by way of Saudi Arabia, Roula has been in New York for over a decade and feels she’s just now beginning to reach her apex as an artist.
 “There has been this emphasis that people peak early and do everything by 19.
 That was really hard for me because I didn’t have any of that clarity in my 20s at all.
 And I’m grateful for it because I think my work would be different.”
 Her style and media of choice are still evolving.
 “I think it evolves naturally as you take in new things each year.”

-Her big project currently is completely to fashion.
-She’s in the process of inventing a modular table with fabricators in San Francisco.
+Currently, Nassar is in the process of inventing a modular table with fabricators in San Francisco.
 It is an inspired bit of interior design, and it almost seems too limiting to call it a table.
 It would be most accurate to call it a flat plane of wood that is hinged in such a way that it can be folded into any piece of furniture desired.
 “The challenge for this table was creating a hinge that would allow for movement and stability while being concealed.
 It became a more complicated solution than I imagined when I first thought of designing a modular table.”
 Once this table is on the market, Roula will add furniture designer to her own modular identity as a designer.